Program Schedule:

 Monday, Jan.
 19, 1 PM.
 A talk about the life, times and civil rights activities of Dr. Martin Luther King, Jr., in commemoration of the national holiday.

 Sat., Feb.
 14, 1 PM.
-A program combining a first-person re-enactment and a talk, about the First Rhode Island regiment, a black unit that served in the Revolutionary War, including in Westchester County, NY.
+A program combining a talk and a first-person re-enactment by outstanding performer Ryan Sett, exploring the story of the First Rhode Island regiment, a black unit that served in the Revolutionary War, including in Westchester County, NY.

 Monday, February 16, 1 PM.
 A recognition of President’s Day, featuring a presentation about George Washington at Valley Forge, by St. Paul’s living historian Michael Grillo.

 Sat., March 14, 1 PM.
-Women and the American Revolution, a series of re-enactments featuring Martha Washington, Abigail Adams, Peggy Shippen Arnold, Phoebe Ward and Anna Ward.
+Women and the American Revolution, a series of re-enactments featuring three well known women, Martha Washington, Abigail Adams and Peggy Shippen Arnold, along with two women, Phoebe Ward and Anna Ward, whose stories reflect the experiences of women in our area during the American Revolution.

 Schedule is Subject to Change.